Cobalt-II/battle-simulator/README.md

 2/20/23 (part 2):
 Added a deletion mechanic.
 You can delete units when in placement mode by using right mouse button on them.

+2/25/23:
+Completely reworked interval mechanics (got rid of ids, etc. as not needed anymore).
+Fixed the summoner unit passing its ability off.